 - Database Designer

 - Data Architect

 There were about 287,200 jobs for Database Architect in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Database Architect by 2026.
-There will be an estimated 22,400 positions for Database Architect per year.
+Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.

 The states with the most job growth for Database Architect are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.

 Do Database Architects Make A Lot Of Money?

 The typical yearly salary for Database Architects is somewhere between $47,350 and $144,820.

 Database Architects who work in District of Columbia, Maryland, or New Hampshire, make the highest salaries.

 How much do Database Architects make in different U.S. states?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Database Architects: